AndrewZamora/blog/content/blog/getting-started-with-vuex/index.md

 })
 ```

-To trigger a `mutations` method a commit is used in a Vue component.
+To trigger a `mutation` method a commit is used in a Vue component.

 ```javascript
 // this.$store.commit("METHOD_NAME", PAYLOAD)
 this.$store.commit("likeMoreFood", "🍕")
 ```

-_All mutations need to be synchronous._
+_Keep in mind that all mutations need to be synchronous._

 ## Change State Asynchronously

-Asynchronous changes, such as callbacks and fetch requests, happen in the methods in the store's `actions` object.
+Asynchronous changes, such as callbacks and fetch requests, are handled by action methods.
+After an action is finished with an asynchronous task, a mutation can be triggered to update the state.

 ```javascript
 ...